The deadline for Proposals has expired.

-- Basic architectural decision-making for the application of parallelized software
+Basic architectural decision-making for the application of parallelized software

-- Modern programming models and parallel strategies, such as Actors, Agents, Software Transactional Memory, MapReduce, DataFlow, and functional programming
+	- Modern programming models and parallel strategies, such as actors, agents, Software Transactional Memory, MapReduce, DataFlow, but also reactive, aynchronous and functional programming

 	- Well established multithreading and sync mechanisms

 	- Design patterns for parallel and concurrent programming

-- Parallel accelerators such as GPUs/co-processors (CUDA, OpenCL, OpenGL, AMP, DirectX, Mantle)
+	- Parallel accelerators such as GPUs/co-processors (key words: heterogenous computing, CUDA, OpenCL, OpenGL, OpenMP, OpenGL, OpenACC, C++ AMP, DirectX, Mantle, Xeon Phi)

 	- Experiences with widespread programming platforms such as Java, .NET, and C/C++, including dedicated libraries

-- Experiences in languages such as Ada, Erlang, F#, Fortran, Scala, Clojure, and Groovy
+	- Experiences in languages such as Ada, Erlang, F#, Fortran, Go, Scala, Clojure, Groovy and others

 	- Experiences with DSLs (Domain Specific Languages) for parallel programming